jazz-community/pack-jazz-web-plugin/README.md

 Additionally, the environment variable `BUILD_TIMESTAMP` can be used to set a custom timestamp in the created zip file name.
 Without this, a timestamp will be created from the current time.

+If running in a GitHub workflow, the zip file name will be stored in `${{ steps.STEP_ID.outputs.output_file }}` and can be used to reference the file in a following step.

 ## Run

 Make sure that your current working directory is the root of your web plugin.